Ryan Fitzgerald (ice hockey): Professional

 With the completion of his collegiate career, Fitzgerald was signed to a two-year entry-level contract with the Boston Bruins on March 24, 2017.
 He immediately joined AHL affiliate, the Providence Bruins, on an amateur try-out basis to play out the remaining 2016–17 season.

 After parts of four seasons within the Bruins organization, playing exclusively with AHL affiliate, the Providence Bruins, Fitzgerald left as a free agent.
 Unable to garner NHL interest, Fitzgerald agreed to a one-year AHL contract with the Lehigh Valley Phantoms, affiliate to the Philadelphia Flyers, for the 2020–21 season on January 18, 2021.
 In the shortened AHL season with the Phantoms, Fitzgerald increased his scoring output, registering 12 goals and 21 points through only 27 regular season games.

 As a free agent, Fitzgerald opted to continue within the Flyers organization, securing a one-year, two-way NHL contract with Philadelphia on July 28, 2021.

 On August 16, 2022, Fitzgerald continued his tenure with the Phantoms, signing a one-year AHL contract as a free agent.

+On July 7, 2023, Fitzgerald signed with the Utica Comets.

 Personal life

 Fitzgerald's father is Tom Fitzgerald, a former player in the NHL and the current general manager of the New Jersey Devils.
-His younger brother, Casey, is a Buffalo Sabres prospect and played with Ryan when they both attended Boston College.
+His younger brother, Casey, is a defenseman for the Florida Panthers and played with Ryan when they both attended Boston College.
 He is also cousins with former Eagles and NHL player Kevin Hayes, along with his late brother Jimmy Hayes as well as NHL players Brady, Matthew and Keith Tkachuk.